james727/AsserTest/readme.md

 ==== assertest_tests: 3/5 tests passed ====
 ```

-### How it works
-This works by manipulating the AST of the function the decorator is applied to.

 ### Todo
 This is still a work in progress - the main thing I'd like to add is printing some details on failed tests